-Safeguarding nuclear materials, i.e. regulatory oversight aimed at preventing the proliferation of nuclear weapons, ensures that nuclear materials and other nuclear products remain in peaceful use, in accordance with licences and declarations, and that nuclear facilities and nuclear technology are used only for peaceful purposes.
+Safeguarding nuclear materials, i.e. surveillance aimed at preventing the proliferation of nuclear weapons, assures that nuclear materials and other nuclear products remain in peaceful use, in accordance with permits and declarations, and that nuclear facilities and nuclear technology are used only for peaceful purposes.

 Nuclear material regulation is based on the international Treaty on the Non-Proliferation of Nuclear Weapons.
 STUK maintains and develops the national nuclear material regulation system, with the aim of seeing to the fulfilment of the obligations of the Treaty on the Non-Proliferation of Nuclear Weapons in Finland.

 In safeguards, different verification methods are used in order to ensure that the information provided by operators (e.g. a nuclear power plant) on nuclear materials is correct and complete.
-In addition to inventory controls, the Radiation and Nuclear Safety Authority also conducts inspections of nuclear material control systems and non-destructive measurements of nuclear materials.
-These measurements can be used to show that the material has not been changed or replaced from the outside with false bundles that appear similar.
+In addition to inventory controls, the Radiation and Nuclear Safety Authority also conducts non-destructive measurements of nuclear materials.
+These measurements can be used to show that the material has not been changed or replaced from the outside with false items that appear similar.
 The measurements are part of the national control of nuclear material carried out by STUK, and they are conducted in accordance with the national control plan.

 Treaty on the Non-Proliferation of Nuclear Weapons